johndthomson/acacia/README.md

 Alpha channel and images with high-contrast vector graphics are currently not supported.

 To compile and run ACACIA you need Qt library (mainly for GUI) as well as libjpeg and libwebp.
-This version was tested with the following external libraries: qt-4.8.7, libjpeg-turbo-1.4.2, libwebp-0.4.3.
+This version was tested with the following external libraries: qt-4.8.7, libjpeg-turbo-1.5.0, libwebp-0.5.0.
 Also this program uses AVX and AVX2 vector instructions and requires a respective CPU to run.

 -----

 To compile in Windows, Linux or OSX using Qt Creator:

 1. Install Qt developer tools with Qt Creator.
-2. Install external image compression libraries: libjpeg-turbo (may already be installed in Ubuntu) and libwebp.
+2. Install external image compression libraries: [libjpeg-turbo](https://sourceforge.net/projects/libjpeg-turbo/files/) (may already be installed in Ubuntu) and [libwebp](https://developers.google.com/speed/webp/download).
 3. Open project file "acacia.pro" in Qt Creator.
 4. Change paths to image libraries in "acacia.pro" file according to your OS.
 5. Build project.